-Generally, stamp duty (SD) is payable by both buyers and sellers upon execution or delivery of the legal documents within the PRC.
+Generally, stamp duty is payable by both buyers and sellers upon execution or delivery of the legal documents within the PRC.
 Even if the documents are not signed within the PRC, if such documents have legal force in the PRC and are protected by the PRC laws, the parties should still pay SD when bringing the documents into the PRC.
+Normally the

-Normally the SD rate is 0.03 per cent on the purchase or sale value of goods and 0.05 per cent on the value of transferred title of certain properties (including shares) for each party.
-Besides, Deed tax (DT) at rates from 3 to 5 per cent should be paid by transferees for acquiring buildings and stateowned lands within the territory of the PRC.
-Reductions or exemptions from SD and DT may be available under certain circumstances.
+SD rate is 0.03 per cent on the purchase or sale value of goods and 0.05 per cent on the value of transferred title of certain properties (including shares) for each party.
+Besides, deed tax at rates from 3 to 5 per cent should be paid by transferees for acquiring buildings and state-owned lands within the territory of the PRC.
+Reductions or exemptions from stamp duty and deed tax may be available under certain circumstances.